ujjwalx0/Hivesync-view/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [https://github.com/ujjwalx0/Hivesync-view/blame/main/LICENSE](LICENSE) file for more details.